Insights and experiences

 At MUFG, you are actively encouraged to explore different divisions of the business, which is something I benefitted from, as in August 2020; I secured a position in the Product Control team.
 I would advise anyone joining or attending an assessment day at MUFG to be themselves and take every opportunity to learn, as the support given to you by colleagues will assist you in maximising your potential.
 This is a fantastic first step for my career, and I am excited to pick up where I have left off with my internship and continue with my journey here at MUFG.

-Why I joined MUFG’s Summer Internship, and why I stayed
+Why I joined MUFG’s summer internship, and why I stayed

 Daniel